 What about visiting the water parks during the COVID-19 pandemic?

-Water-park fans can rejoice – Blizzard Beach has reopened for the spring and summer season at Disney World (it had been closed during the winter).
-Although Typhoon Lagoon remains down, guests can get their fill of thrilling water rides on Summit Plummet or relax on the Cross Country Creek lazy river.
+Water-park fans can rejoice – Blizzard Beach reopened for the spring and summer season at Disney World (it had been closed during the winter).
+Typhoon Lagoon is now open on days when it’s warm enough to welcome guests.

-To keep everyone safe during the pandemic, Blizzard Beach operates with reduced capacity and reminders to all attendees to maintain a safe physical distance.
+To keep everyone safe during the pandemic, the water parks operate with reduced capacity and remind to all attendees to maintain a safe physical distance.
 Face masks are required for anyone two and up when entering and exiting the park and, also, while in the shops and restaurants.
 The masks must be removed when in any of the pools or on the slides.

 What changes are in effect at Disney Springs during the pandemic?